50 essential civil rights speeches

 Before he was even elected as a senator, Barack Obama spoke at the Democratic National Convention in 2004 from the perspective of the child of parents who deemed him blessed to be in America.
 His speech considered the progress the country has made, but also how far we have to go.

 Barack Obama’s ‘A More Perfect Union’

-When President Obama was still a candidate in early 2008, he addressed America and its racism, talking about the original sin of slavery, and how the answer was already embedded in the Constitution, “that promised its people liberty, and justice, and a union that could be and should be perfected over time.”
-Continuing, he talked about how protest “on the streets and in the courts,” has moved us closer to a “more just, more equal, more free, more caring, and more prosperous America.”
+When former President Barack Obama was still a candidate in early 2008, he addressed America and its legacy of racism, talking about the original sin of slavery, and how the answer was already embedded in the Constitution “that promised its people liberty, and justice, and a union that could be and should be perfected over time.”
+Continuing, he talked about how protests “on the streets and in the courts” have moved us closer to a “more just, more equal, more free, more caring, and more prosperous America.”

 Bryan Stevenson’s ‘We Need to Talk About an Injustice’

-Bryan Stevenson is a human rights lawyer who founded the Equal Justice Institute and its Legacy Museum that educates people about the direct path from slavery to mass incarceration.
-In this 2012 TED Talk, he talks about injustices and the impact of the death penalty, in a world where 10% of those on death row are ultimately exonerated.
+Bryan Stevenson is a human rights lawyer who founded the Equal Justice Institute and its Legacy Museum, which educates people about the direct path from slavery to mass incarceration.
+In this 2012 TED Talk, he talks about injustices and the impact of the death penalty in a world where 10% of those on death row are ultimately exonerated.

-President Obama took the opportunity of his second inauguration in 2013 to draw parallels between Black and women’s rights, fought for in Selma and Seneca Falls, to the Stonewall riot that was pivotal for the gay rights movement.
+President Barack Obama took the opportunity of his second inauguration in 2013 to draw parallels between Black and women’s rights, fought for in Selma and Seneca Falls, to the Stonewall riots that were pivotal for the gay rights movement.
 His commitment to that cause was showcased in his comment that “our journey is not complete until our gay brothers and sisters are treated like anyone else under the law,” setting the stage for arguments to declare the Defense of Marriage Act unconstitutional.